 Helpful Apps for Homebuyers

-From local listings to décor inspiration, there seems to be an app for everything.
 Statista reported that consumers worldwide downloaded 178.1 billion mobile devices.
-This number is predicted to increase by almost 80 billion by 2022.
-So, with all of these app options out there, which do you really need?
+Not to mention, this number is predicted to increase by almost 80 billion by 2022.
+So, with all of these app options out there, which do you actually need?

 Buying or Renting a House